Paresh95/Word-Embeddings-Flask-REST-API/README.md

 5) Run the `pickleModel.py` script.
 This will automatically add the model to the `models` folder.

-### How to use
+### How to use without Docker

-6) `cd` into the `Word-Embeddings-Flask-REST-API` folder on your terminal.
+1) `cd` into the `Word-Embeddings-Flask-REST-API` folder on your terminal.

-7) Run the Python command `python app.py` on your terminal.
+2) Run the Python command `python app.py` on your terminal.
 This will run the app on your local server.

-8) To call the API use the `requests` module in Python, `curl` command on your terminal or use a platform for testing APIs such as [Postman](https://www.postman.com/)
+3) To call the API use the `requests` module in Python, `curl` command on your terminal or use a platform for testing APIs such as [Postman](https://www.postman.com/)

-9) There are 3 predictions you can make - similarity, most similar and word association.
+4) There are 3 predictions you can make - similarity, most similar and word association.
 Examples of the curl commands for each can be found below.

 **Similarity:**